prathi912/rdc-imr/src/SOP.md

     -   You will be notified when you are assigned to an EMR evaluation committee.

 2.  **Access EMR Queue:**
-    -   Navigate to **EMR Evaluations**.
+    -   Navigate to **Evaluation Queue** and select the "EMR Presentations" tab.
 This page lists all EMR presentation applications assigned to your committee.

 3.  **Evaluate a Presentation:**
     -   On the day of the scheduled EMR meeting, access this page.